Haraguroicha/cs-codingchallenge/README.md

     there only a configure file named `config.yaml` inside, the config file structure may reference to `Configs/Configs.go`

+* `Goddit`

+    main program

     * `Configs`

         the config structure, and config store

     * `Error`

         the error message structure and its messages

+    * `Topic`

+        the topic data structure and vote data structure are inside

+    * `Utilities`

+        Map, Reduce, Filter and RandomIn utility functions, in this project only used Map function and RandomIn is used in test/benchmark

 * `static`